 OPAL Faculty Fellowships

 The Open Pedagogy, Advocacy, and Leadership (OPAL) Faculty Fellowship Program is sponsored by one-time funding from the Idaho legislature in 2019.
 15 faculty are working across institutions to learn about open publishing, experiment with digital pedagogy, and assemble open educational resources for use in Idaho’s common-numbered general education matriculation (GEM) courses.
-Their completed OER are featured in Idaho Open Press.

 Open Education Network